rpmartz/rpmartz.github.io/_posts/2016-04-25-booktrackr-part-03-first-deployment.md

 #### Interacting with the Deployed app

-Our app doesn't do much right now, so there's not much to interact with, but there's a couple of ways to interact with your app after you've deployed it to Heroku.
+Our app doesn't do much right now, so there's not much to interact with, but there are a couple of ways to interact with your app after you've deployed it to Heroku.
 You can type `heroku open` to open up the app's home page in your default browser, and you can use the command `heroku logs --tail` to view the logs from the application running on Heroku.
+We'll get more acquainted with Heroku later on in the series.

-### Deploying from Travis
+### Deploying from Travis or GitHub

 Now that we know what's going on under the covers when we deploy Heroku, i.e. that it uses our source code to build a binary executable and then starts it up using the `Procfile`.